JupiterOne-Archives/docs/knowledgeBase/asset-management/asset-inventory-filters.md

-# Using Filters in the J1 Assets
+# Using Filters in JupiterOne Assets

 To see all the digital assets (entities) you have, in JupiterOne, go to **Apps ![](../assets/icons/apps.png) > Assets**.
 There are several ways to filter the large list of entities displayed in Assets: